universitytheater/utheater.github.io/_pages/get-involved-designers.md

 <a href="{{ ref_page.interest_form }}" target="_blank">Click here</a> to open in a new tab.

-Proposers can reach out to committee or committee members if they would like see the list of interested designers and managers
+Proposers can reach out to committee or committee members if they would like see the list of interested designers and managers.